kubernetes/enhancements/keps/sig-scheduling/20200114-multi-scheduling-profiles.md

 Pods can influence scheduling decisions with features such as node/pod affinity, tolerations or (alpha) even pod spreading.
 But there are 2 problems:

-- kube-scheduler also calculates a set of default scores that can potentially compete with these requests.
+- A single kube-scheduler configuration will weigh scores in such a way that doesn't adjust to all types of workloads.
+For example, the default configuration includes scores that seek high availability of services.
-- Authors of the workloads need to be aware of the cluster characteristics and the weights of the scoring that the scheduler calculates for the nodes.
+- Authors of the workloads need to be aware of the cluster characteristics and the weights of the scores to influence their pods' scheduling in a meaningful way.

-For this reason, some operators choose to run multiple schedulers, whether those are different binaries or kube-scheduler with a different configuration.
+To serve such heterogeneous types of workloads, some cluster operators choose to run multiple schedulers, whether those are different binaries or kube-schedulers with a different configuration.
 But this setup might cause race conditions between the multiple schedulers, as they might have a different view of the cluster resources at a given time.
 Additionally, more binaries requires more management effort.

-Instead, having a single kube-scheduler run multiple profiles can solve the users' needs avoiding the problem of multiple schedulers.
+Instead, having a single kube-scheduler run multiple profiles will have the same benefits of running multiple schedulers without running into race conditions.

 ### Goals